-Dr. Yehonadav Bekenstein’s passion lies in the intersection of the fields of physics and chemistry.
+Assistant Prof. Yehonadav Bekenstein’s passion lies in the intersection of the fields of physics and chemistry.
 Bekenstein arrived to Technion’s Faculty of Materials Science and Engineering in the Fall of 2018.His research in nano-materials and dreams of exploring next generation optoelectronic materials have brought him to GTEP.

 His research group is developing new types of nano-crystals, which are very small crystals in which quantum size effects impact their physical properties.
 They can manipulate the size, shape and composition of these crystals with atomic precision ultimately controlling their macroscopic properties, such as the color of the light they emit or their electrical conductivity.
 Bekenstein finds this very exciting.
 When growing nano-crystals, since each crystal is made up of only a few thousands of atoms, each atom counts.
 Current scientific instrumentation enables seeing and even moving atoms using specialized microscopy techniques.
 This opens possibilities of using nanocrystals as tiny models for better understanding how physical properties emerge from manipulations at the atomic level.
 For example with nanocrystals scientists are able to demonstrate 100% internal quantum efficiency, which means it is possible to make materials with essentially no energy loss mechanisms.

 What this means for all of us is a future where we can control the materials we create to face the energy challenges of the future.
 For instance Bekenstein envisions a day when we won’t have to recharge our cell phones because a seamless way to get energy to the phone will be found, enabling the phone battery to recharge itself.